Jumballaya/Maple-Lang/README.md

 ```

 No system WebAssembly toolchain is required.
 The project uses the `wat2wasm`
-binary supplied by its `wabt` development dependency.
+binary supplied by its `wabt` development dependency only for the permanent
+WAT-vs-binary cross-check tests. npm scripts add that bin shim to `PATH`;
+running the cross-check file directly outside npm can silently skip it when the
+shim is unreachable.
+CI sets `MAPLE_REQUIRE_WAT2WASM=1` to prevent that skip.
+The compiler itself has no runtime npm dependencies or external-tool
+requirements.

 ## Compilation pipeline

 The compiler parses the entry module and its dependency graph, type-checks and
 annotates each module, merges the whole program, lowers it to typed IR, runs the
-IR pass hook, validates the IR, prints WAT, and uses the project-local
+IR pass hook, validates the IR, and emits the final `.wasm` bytes directly.
-`wat2wasm` binary to produce the final `.wasm` file.
+WAT and IR text are optional debug artifacts derived from the same validated
+module.

 ## Usage